Amazon’s Alexa Is Spreading From Speakers To Screens | Fast Company

 For Amazon, this leads to an existential question: Should Alexa remain a voice-driven assistant, or should new uses emerge that are only possible with a display?

 At least for now, Amazon positions Display Cards as “complementary” to the voice experience.
-And Iver seems to agree.
+And Ivers seems to agree.
 While he’d like to see Display Cards expand to present new kinds of information, such as maps, package tracking details, and messages from people in users’ communities, he still believes in the power of voice commands.

 “Voice is the quickest way to summon information,” he says, “but visualizing it is the fastest way to absorb it.”